Attendance Matters

 Registration

-Pupils must be in school by the first bell at 8.25am
+Pupils must be in school by the first bell at 8.25am.
+Any pupil that arrived after 8.25am is considered to be late.

 The school operates a “First Day Response System” which means that parents are contacted on the first morning of an unreported absence.

-Absence notes and medical evidence/information should be delivered directly to Progress Leaders / Education Welfare Officer.
+Absence notes and medical evidence/information should be delivered directly to our Guidance Support Officer.

 What happens if you are late for school?

-If lateness continues, parents will be invited into school for a formal meeting with the Education Welfare Officer and Progress Leader to discuss the matter further.
+If lateness continues, parents will be invited into school for a formal meeting with the Guidance Support Officer and Guidance Leader to discuss the matter further.
 This will be a supportive meeting to help unpick why the pupil is arriving late to school.
 Support, guidance and advice will be shared at this meeting.

-If after the first meeting lateness persists, parents will be invited into school for a formal meeting which will involve the Head/Deputy teacher, Education Welfare Officer and Student Support Manager and Progress Leader.
-A member of the LA and Governing Body will also be invited to discuss the seriousness of the matter and explore the more formal actions which could be taken e.g. fines for persistent lateness.
+If after the first meeting lateness persists, parents will be invited into school for a formal meeting which will involve the Guidance Manager and Guidance Support Officer.
+A member of the Local Authority and Governing Body will also be invited to discuss the seriousness of the matter and explore the more formal actions which could be taken e.g. fines for persistent lateness.

 Q: My child is just having an ‘off day’ so I’m not sending him/her in’